The Healing Power of Sleep

 The cost of sleep deprivation

-As harsh as it may sound, it’s true!
-One of the biggest requirements for active learning is a ready and active brain.
-Without enough sleep, your brain is less able to focus, less alert, less able to concentrate and less able to solve problems.
-When it comes to learning, getting enough sleep is a critical component.
+One of the most important factors in active learning is a ready and active brain.
+Without enough sleep, your brain is less alert, less able to focus, concentrate and solve problems.
+When it comes to learning, getting enough sleep is critical.

 Sleep deprivation can lead to diabetes, experts say.
 “There is some evidence that sleep deprivation could lead to a pre-diabetic state,” according to Dr. Mark Mahowald, director of the Minnesota Regional Sleep Disorders Center.
 Mahowald said the way the body reacts to sleep loss is similar to insulin resistance, when cells fail to use insulin efficiently and blood sugar soars.
 When levels are too high, it can lead to damage to the eyes, kidneys, nerves and heart.

-Research has shown that a lack of sleep can be as damaging to our hearts as smoking or being obese.
+Lack of sleep could be as damaging to our hearts as smoking or obesity.
 Heart disease, heart failure and heart attacks are more likely for those who don’t get enough sleep.
-Lack of sleep leads to increased inflammation and the increased release of stress hormones, leading to high blood pressure and unwanted strains on the heart.
+Poor sleep leads to increased inflammation and higher levels of stress hormones, which can elevate blood pressure and place unwanted strain on the heart.

 Chronic sleep deprivation is often linked to depression and anxiety, though there is a catch-22 aspect to this equation.
-While the lack of sleep can aggravate the symptoms of depression, depression and anxiety can make it trickier to fall asleep.
-The treatment of either can usually ease symptoms of both.
+While the lack of sleep can aggravate the symptoms of depression; depression and anxiety can make it harder to fall asleep.
+The treatment of either condition can usually ease symptoms of both.

-You can put your partner’s health at risk as well.
+It may put your partner’s health at risk

-If you are living with a partner and you are tossing and turning from insomnia or are snoring like a freight train from sleep apnea, you’re probably ensuring that your partner isn’t getting a good night’s sleep either.
-Even as the numerous times you wake up and roll over impact your own quality of sleep, your partner is on the other side of the bed, experiencing the same sleep interruptions.
+If you are living with a partner and you are tossing and turning from insomnia or are snoring heavily from sleep apnea, there’s a good chance you’re preventing your partner from getting a good night’s sleep too.
+Even as the numerous times you wake up and roll over impact your own quality of sleep, your partner on the other side of the bed, is experiencing the same sleep interruptions.
 While those who snore have a higher risk of heart disease, diabetes, depression and high blood pressure, the health risks can be just as dangerous for the spouse who has diminished sleep from sharing the same bed.

-Make sure your bedroom is designed for sleep and nothing else.
-Skip the TV, and make your bedroom a zone free of personal electronics like laptops, tablets etc. If you work from home, avoid doing work in your bedroom.
+First, make sure your bedroom is designed for sleep and nothing else.
+Move the TV to another room and get rid of all personal electronics like laptops, tablets etc. If you work from home, avoid doing work in your bedroom.

 Decorate the walls with soothing colors and make sure that bed linens and pillows are plush and comfy to promote soothing sleep.